 - Four Square, 2701 Chapel Hill Rd., Durham, 919-401-9877

+Nana's exceptional food, creative presentation, and excellent service never fail to impress.
 For the best atmosphere in town, go to Four Square, located in a restored Victorian house.
 The food is nothing to turn your nose up at either.
-Piedmont has an ever evolving menu based on the best locally available ingredients and they do a fabulous job with the food.
+Piedmont has an ever evolving and menu based on the best locally available ingredients.

 Best All You Can Eat

 - Crazy Fire Mongolian Grill, 1270 Buck Jones Rd., Cary (one of several locations in the area), 919-481-2222